About the Sport of Cross Country Skiing

-Cross country skiing comes in many guises!
-Essentially it is using cross country skis (of which there are several sorts!) to cover ground along plateaux, valley bottoms and undulating terrain.
-As soon as the mountains get steep, then ski touring skis and techniques are used.
+Essentially it is using skis, and yes there are many types of cross country skis, to cover ground along plateaux, valley bottoms and undulating mountainous terrain.
+As soon as the mountains get too steep, then ski touring skis and techniques are used.

 Skating is the type of cross country skiing you see in the Olympics biathlon and has a reputation for being an excellent, probably the best, sport for cardio training.
 Endurance athletes from all sporting disciplines from boxing to rowing use cross country skiing and skating in particular as a very effective cross training element to their training programmes.